Low-Scale Inflationary Magnetogenesis without Baryon Isocurvature Problem: III. Model

 where $H=\dot{a}/a$ is the Hubble expansion rate, with a dot being the derivative with respect to the cosmic time $t$.
 On the right-hand side of Eq.~(\ref{eq:t_EOM_phi}), we ignored the backreaction from the gauge field, $g\langle\bm{E}\cdot\bm{B}\rangle$.
 To ensure the validity of this approximation, we consider the coupling constant $g$ such that the energy density of magnetic fields ($\rho_{\rm B}$) is $10\%$ of the inflaton energy density ($\rho_{\phi}$) when it reaches the maximum value.
 We also make an optimistic assumption that the reheating completes at that time.
+In other words, we simply assumed that the $\phi$'s decay constant $\Gamma_\phi$ equals to $H(t)$ when the magnetic field takes its peak value.
 Hence we impose

 where the subscript ``reh'' denotes the reheating completion.
 Note that the electromagnetic fields grow until $t_{\rm reh}$ and that they have similar energy densities $\rho_E\simeq \rho_B$ in our scenario, and hence the above condition is legitimate.
-We employ the inflaton potential in Generalized Minimal Supersymmetric Model (GMSSM)~\cite{martin2014encyclopaedia,lyth2007mssm},
+Although the above discussion is for the backreaction of magnetic fields to the Friedmann equation, we have numerically confirmed that backreaction $g\langle\bm{E}\cdot\bm{B}\rangle$ to the inflaton equation of motion is also negligible.